lucidlayer/traceform/code-to-ui-mapper/babel-plugin-inject-id/README.md

-# babel-plugin-inject-id
+# @lucidlayer/babel-plugin-traceform

 Babel plugin that injects a `data-component="ComponentName"` attribute into the root JSX element of React components during development builds.
-This helps map UI elements back to source code.
+This helps map UI elements back to source code as part of the Traceform toolset.

 ## Purpose